trimble-oss/trimble-id-sdk-docs-for-react/README.md

 Here TIDProvider can take two parameters :
 * **tidClient**  : TID client instance.
 You can send an instance of the TID Client if you want to handle the initialization yourself
 * **onRedirectCallback** -  When the redirect callback occur this function will be call once the user is login using the TIDClient.
-This function receives an `authState` parameter that contains a `redirectTo` property with the user's original location before authentication, allowing you to redirect the user back to their intended destination after login.
+This function receives an `authState` parameter that contains a `returnTo` property with the user's original location before authentication, allowing you to redirect the user back to their intended destination after login.

 After wrapping your app with the TIDProvider, you have to configure the TID credentials registered in TrimbleCloud console.
 There are two ways of doing this: